 These banana boats are so flexible in any recipe which calls for baking, steaming or grilling.
 They are perfect for serving up all kinds of Asian themed preparations including salads, sea food, rice (especially coconut rice or sticky rice) and desserts.

 I made this simple but elegant steamed fish in these cute and pretty banana boats which was so delicious.
 It tasted yummy with just a few spices and seasoning.
 It was so fresh and fragrant and did not need any sauces.
 The fish was delicately flavored and paired well with the noodles.
-The preparation is a so very simple and easy.
+The preparation of this steamed fish in banana leaf boats is so very simple and easy.
 It is ideal for children as well as the elderly.
-You need to just reduce the ginger and garlic or eliminate the chillies depending on the spice tolerance.
-J
+You need to just reduce the ginger and garlic or eliminate the chillies depending on the spice tolerance. 😀

 Garnishing Suggestions :

 Freshly chopped coriander leaves, spring onion greens, lemon wedges, basil leaves, finely sliced chillies.

 Marinate washed and drained fillets of fish with ginger-garlic paste, turmeric pwd, lime juice, and salt for about 15-20 mins.